CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/packages/votacao/comments.md

     trouble replacing a version that access in-memory data to a version that access data through the db.
 Only with this simple change of receiving a repository through the user.

+● `Candidato` Register and Votacao module

+  ○ A Candidate is part of the core

+    ■ When we want to register the candidate to the db, even though we are separating the code in parts, a candidate is part of our core, and maybe using the name core to it is bad, since core is a generic name and it could be better if we created a voting module to it.
+It would be more interesting, because it has the candidate, the voting, the election and so on.
+So because of it, we are changing the core package folder to `votacao`, and change its package.json as
+    @urna/votacao

+    ■ Everywhere we have the @urna/core dependency we are going to change to @urna/votacao, as well as on the root dev:core that enters the core folder

+    ■ Inside src, create a new `Candidato` which will be similar to auth's user, it will have the model/Candidato.ts file and the RepositorioCandidato within the candidato/interface folder

+  ○ Within hexagonal architecture, an intrerface is a "port" and a "port" is an entry point that allows us to us to plug something into the core of our application

+  ○ Candidate

+    ■ One thing good of prisma, is that it is very "external", our models don't have to know which is the persistence mechanism and have to use all the annotations inside of it, which is cleaner

+    ■ It is not role of the use case, to implement validations inside an use case.
+We can call the validations inside them, we invoke a validation that was created outside, be it through from a validator, an utilitary class, or even through the object, but use case should not worry about implementing these validations.
+      .
+The use case is an "orchestrator", it manages the flow interacting with these interfaces being passed through our project

+    ■ After creating the repo, model and service, on our backend we need to generate the module candidato.
+Comments will continue on the backend